revou-fsse/my-website-design/README.md

 ## Requirement

-- Make your design with theme e-commerce
+- Make your design with theme company profile
 - Make 2 page homepage and list product
 - Make link inspiration as things that help make your design
 - Make sure your design not same with example